Fisetin and Quercetin: Can You Take Them Together?

 What happens when you take fisetin with quercetin?

-Fisetin and quercetin are closely related flavonols found in fruits and vegetables (strawberries, apples, onions, capers).
-Both have antioxidant and anti-inflammatory activity, but in the longevity world they are best known as senolytics: compounds that selectively kill or clear 'senescent' cells, the dysfunctional non-dividing cells that accumulate with age and secrete inflammatory factors (the senescence-associated secretory phenotype, or SASP).
+Fisetin and quercetin are closely related flavonols found in everyday foods such as strawberries, apples, onions, and capers.
+Both have antioxidant and anti-inflammatory activity, and both are studied in longevity research as candidate senolytics — compounds that may help clear 'senescent' cells, the worn-out, non-dividing cells that build up with age and release inflammatory signals (the senescence-associated secretory phenotype, or SASP).
+When you take them together, here is what is going on:

 Why is this important?